-This is a study of children who are atypical in mental characteristics, learning capabilities, sensory abilities, neuromotor or physical handicaps in order to understand and carry on effective ministry and teaching with exceptional children.
+This is a study of children who are atypical in mental characteristics, learning capabilities, or sensory abilities, or have neuromotor or physical handicaps, in order to understand and carry on effective ministry and teaching with exceptional children.
 Course includes four hours of observation/clinical experience at selected institutions.
-Preference given to Elementary Education Majors.
+Preference given to Elementary Education majors.
 Course offered every spring semester.